Secrets secrets are no fun! Secrets secrets hurt someone! That someone is you….

 True Japanese chefs are artists and take the aesthetics and quality of ingredients seriously when preparing food, however, this has gone by the wayside in many sushi restaurants.
 The chefs have to use the ingredients the restaurant owners buy from food manufacturers… Food colorings, excitotoxins (MSG), harmful preservatives, and transfats are everywhere in those products.
 Let’s closely examine the favorite items from any typical sushi menu….

-1. Don’t order the Seaweed Salad – Food coloring is added to make that bright green color as are additional harmful preservatives.
-Yellow #5 has the strongest link to severe allergic reactions and Blue #1 has caused brain cancer in lab animals.
+1. Don’t order the Seaweed Salad without asking about the ingredients – Food coloring is typically added to make that bright green color.
+Yellow #5 is linked to hyperactivity and allergic reactions.
+Blue #1 has caused brain cancer in lab animals.

 Another dupe from Dean & Deluca